-Fewer than 10 students completed this program in 2014-15.
-The number who finished within the normal time has been withheld to preserve the confidentiality of the students.
+^{}Fewer than 10 students enrolled in this program.
+This number has been withheld to preserve the confidentiality of the students.

-\ The amounts shown above include costs for the entire program, assuming normal time to completion.
+The amounts shown above include costs for the entire program, assuming normal time to completion.
 Note that this information is subject to change.